Employer responsibilities in a digital world

 Under health and safety laws, although these will vary across jurisdictions, employers have a duty of care to protect the health, safety, and welfare of their employees (HSE, 2014).
 The laws entitle all workers to work in environments where risks to health and safety are properly controlled.
 In the UK the Health and Safety at Work Act (1974) places the primary responsibility with the employer.

 In the past the employer focus has been on the safety of employees in the workplace, minimising the physical hazards.
 Now there is a growing concern around work-life balance, including its relationship to digital technologies.
 Employers are becoming more aware of the relationships between our jobs and our mental and physical wellbeing.
-In the UK, mental ill health is the most common cause of long-term sickness absence (56% - CIPD Heath and Well-being at Work Survey 2018).
-From 2016 to 2018, organisations reported a 6% rise in stress related absence; 37% of absence in the last 12 months was stress related (CIPD, 2018).
+In the UK, mental ill health is the most common cause of long-term sickness absence (59% - CIPD Heath and Well-being at Work Survey 2020).
+37% of organisations reported that over the past year stress-related absence had increased, and only 9% reported that it had decreased (CIPD, 2020).
 The top three causes of stress-related absence were:

 - 60% workloads / volume of work